Brian Cunningham

 Areas of Research

-Cancer Diagnostics, Cervical Cancer, Nanotechnology, Oral Cancer, Prostate Cancer
+Biomarkers, Biomedical Imaging Technology, Biosensor, Cancer Biomarkers, Cancer Diagnostics, Cervical Cancer, Electrical/Computer Engineering, Imaging, Nanotechnology, Oral Cancer, Prostate Cancer, Radiology, RNA, Sensors

 Brian Cunningham’s research is developing biosensors and detection instruments for pharmaceutical high throughput screening, disease diagnostics, point-of-care testing, life science research, and environmental monitoring.
 He led a team of researchers to develop a method to capture and count cancer-associated microRNAs with a technique named Photonic Resonator Absorption Microscopy (PRAM) that was sensitive enough to detect small amounts of known prostate cancer markers in a patient’s serum.
 In collaboration with CCIL Research Program Leader Brendan Harley’s research group, his group developed PC-enhanced microscopy for high-resolution imaging.
 It was able to image stem cells and cancer cells interacting with ECM materials.
 The Cunningham lab also developed PC-enhanced fluorescence assays for early cancer diagnosis, effective for breast cancer biomarkers.